sptheoh/hello-world/README.md

 # hello-world
 This is my first repository.
-It includes projects I made during my tutorials in coding.
+It includes code I wrote during my tutorials in programming.